Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud-develop-defer.md

 ---
-title: Using defer in dbt Cloud
+title: Using defer in dbt
 id: about-cloud-develop-defer
-description: "Learn how to leverage defer to prod when developing with dbt Cloud."
+description: "Learn how to leverage defer to prod when developing with dbt."
-sidebar_label: "Defer in dbt Cloud"
+sidebar_label: "Defer in dbt"
 pagination_next: "docs/cloud/cloud-cli-installation"
 ---